 If, however, you live in a flood-prone area, you should consider and may be required by your lending institution, to purchase a flood insurance policy.
 Your agent should be able to inform you about the Federal Flood Insurance Plan and the exclusions and limitations of coverage in this policy.

 The food in my freezer went bad because I lost power in my home.
-Does my policy provide coverage for this?
+Does my policy provide coverage

 The basic homeowner policy usually does not.
 However, this is a popular coverage for insurance companies to offer and you may be able to buy it for a nominal additional premium.
 There is also the issue of where the power was lost.
 Some policies are limited to coverage for electricity lost in the home or where the electricity enters the home.
 Others will limit it to within so many yards from the home.
 Your agent should be able to tell you about the availability of coverage and how much it would cost.